izhu1998/jupyterlab_practice/README.md

 1. Create a new GitHub repo called jupyterlab_practice
   - make repo Public
   - initialize a repo with README file
-  - Choose a license : MIT License
+  - choose a license : MIT License

 2. After the repo is created, add .gitignore file and populate it with **/*.log, .DS_Store and .ipynb_checkpoints